 What does research tell us?

-ADHD is one of the most common disorders in childhood, which in many cases continues throughout adolescence and adulthood.
-Symptoms include difficulties with sustained attention, impulsive behavior and hyperactivity.
+ADHD is one of the most common disorders and one that often continues throughout adolescence and adulthood.
+Symptoms include difficulties with sustained attention, impulsive behaviour and hyperactivity.
 Brain differences were found between people with ADHD and without ADHD.
 However, it is not about intelligence, as many people with ADHD are highly intelligent and even gifted.
 A genetic origin is suspected as well as different environmental factors.
 ADHD is manifested in different ways among diagnosed people.
-Each one has their own unique profile.
-Each one has their own strengths and challenges.
+Each individual has their own unique profile, strengths and challenges.

 What are executive functions?

 Those are a set of higher cognitive skills mediated by the brain's frontal networks, that help us carry out novel and complex tasks and enable us to control our thoughts, emotions and behaviour, in order to successfully achieve our goals: Inhibiting our response before jumping into action, planning our actions, organizing our time and space, checking our progress, monitoring the outcomes, retaining several pieces of information in our head and manipulating them in the same time, problem-solving, mental flexibility (shifting) and emotional regulation.